 The UK education sector is one of the most international in the world.
-Students and staff from the EU and beyond make an enormous contribution to UK education institutions which is highly valued.
-In light of the UK’s vote to leave the European Union, you may have questions about how this might impact your current studies or future plans.
+Students and staff from the EU and beyond are extremely welcome.
+They make an enormous contribution to the UK and the success of its education institutions.

 'EU and international students make an important contribution to our world-class universities, and our European neighbours are among some of our closest research partners' - Jo Johnson, Minister of State for Universities and Science